ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 store:Client sClient = check new();
 ```

-Now you can use this `sClient` as the client to query your database.
-The client provides five resource methods to query.
-Let’s explore each of these clients’ methods separately.
+You can use this `sClient` as the client to query your database.
+It provides five resource methods to query.
+Let’s explore each of the methods of the client separately.
 You can use the `main.bal` file created inside your project to explore the functionalities.

 ### Create a new `Employee` record

-Let’s start with a small query to create a new `Employee` record in the database and log the results to the console.
+Let’s start with a query to create a new `Employee` record in the database and log the results to the console.
 Update the following in your `main.bal` file.

 ```ballerina
 import ballerina/io;